fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

     \ge 0
 $$
 to quantify how much our solution $\theta^c$, e.g. yielded by a policy search algorithm, is worse than the best solution the algorithm could have found.
 In general, this measure is agnostic to the fact if we are evaluating the policies in simulation or reality.
 Since we are discussing the sim-2-real setting, think of OG as a quantification of our solutions suboptimality in simulation.
-However, $G(\theta^c)$ also includes an expectation over all domains.
+However, computing $G(\theta^c)$ also includes an expectation over all domains.
 Thus, we have to approximate it from samples.
 Using $n$ domains, the estimated OG at our candidate solution is
 $$
     \hat{G}_n(\theta^c) = \max_{\theta\in\Theta} \hat{J}_n(\theta) - \hat{J}_n(\theta^c) \ge G(\theta^c).
 $$